 If the allegation warrants it, you may need to take immediate action, such as separating the parties to the complaint, speaking to them individually or referring them for counselling, mediation or both.
 Allegations of harassment, or sexual harassment in particular, require sensitive handling and possibly immediate removal of one or both parties to another location.

-Assuming the decision is made to investigate the report, there should be protocols in place to get started, including a method for choosing the investigator, assigning the case and tracking and reporting on the investigation.
+Assuming the decision is made to investigate the report, there should be protocols for how to conduct an investigation, including a method for choosing the investigator, assigning the case and tracking and reporting on the investigation.

 If you decide not to investigate, this decision needs to be documented thoroughly.
 State the reasons for the decision to decline to investigate and ensure they are defensible.
 Assume your decision will be questioned and make sure you have valid grounds.